glomex/glomex-dialog/README.md

 </glomex-dialog>
 ~~~

-### With IntersectionObserver and custom position
+### With IntersectionObserver and dock-mode = sticky

-This example auto docks the video element when the player gets scrolled out of view.
+This example auto docks the video element when the player gets scrolled out of view (similar to `position: sticky`).

 ```js preact
 import { html, render, useRef, useEffect } from 'docup'